Abdelrahman-17/django_notes_app/README.md

 # Simple Notes App
-This is a simple notes app built with React and Django.
+This is a simple notes app built with React and Django. we will explore a DevOps project that involves deploying a Django notes app on an EC2 instance using Jenkins declarative CI/CD pipeline.
+ We will leverage Docker containers and Docker Hub for containerization and image management.
+The project focuses on automating the deployment process, ensuring seamless integration and delivery of the application.

 ## Requirements
 1. Python 3.9